LLNL/Abmarl/publications/paper.md

 # Statement of need

-In 2016, @gym published OpenAi Gym, an interface for single-agent simulations.
+In 2016, @gym published OpenAI Gym, an interface for single-agent simulations.
 This interface quickly became one of the most popular connections between simulation and training in RL experimentation.
 It has been used by many simulation benchmarks for single-agent reinforcement learning, including the Arcade Learning Environment [@arcade].